zappascout/devil_notes-sources/docs/notes_16_devil.md

-off (your) face, off (your) head, off (your) trolley, off (your) tits, oot yer tree (Scotland), lagered up, fucked up, gone, messy, wankered, bolloxed, tit-faced, trousered, stocious, mangled, marinated, battered, buggered, wrote off, tanked up, crapulous, fermented, in the bag, under the influence, wired to the moon, (utterly) carparked, up to the gills, on the sauce, one over the eight, comfortably numb, chemically altered, Brahms & Liszt (pissed), Schindler's (List=pissed) etc. etc. etc . . .
+off (your) face, off (your) head, off (your) trolley, off (your) tits, oot yer tree (Scotland), lagered up, fucked up, gone, messy, wankered, bolloxed, tit-faced, trousered, stocious, mangled, marinated, battered, buggered, wrote off, tanked up, crapulous, thirsty, in the bag, under the influence, wired to the moon, (utterly) carparked, up to the gills, on the sauce, one over the eight, comfortably numb, chemically altered, Brahms & Liszt (pissed), Schindler's (List=pissed) etc. etc. etc . . .